kaizen-soze/docker-lemp-mongo-multisite/readme.md

 1. Navigate to `vhosts.secure/example.com`
 2. Copy the second server block and paste it into your existing `vhosts/example.com` file.
 Replace all instances of example.com with your own domain name.
-3. Restart nginx: `sudo systemctl restart nginx`
+3. Restart nginx: `docker restart nginx`
 4. Attempt to access the secure version of your domain name.

 You can check the quality of your setup by verifying it at the [SSL Labs](https://www.ssllabs.com/ssltest/) web site.